USGS-R/slim-data-release-template/README.md

 This slim template is designed to keep everything in a single remake yaml.
 So all data munging, manipulation, and file writing happens there, in addition to the sciencebase uploads

+These are the two different "pushes" to sciencebase, one for xml (metadata) and another for data.
+It is somewhat arbitrary how these are split up (there could be a single push for all files, or a push for each individual file).
+I do it this way because I want metadata edits separate from data files, so that the data files aren't replaced everytime I fix a metadata typo or add information to a metadata field.
 ```yaml
 targets:
   all: